dustinspecker/linux-job-worker-service/rfd/0001-linux-job-worker-service.md

 - `Command` is the command to execute.
 For example, `/bin/bash`.
 - `Arguments` are the arguments to pass to the command.
 For example, `[]string{"-c", "echo hello"}` would be provided to command and ultimately run similar to `/bin/bash -c "echo hello"`.

+`JobExecutorPath` should handle `SIGTERM`.
+If `SIGTERM` is received, then `JobExecutorPath` should send `SIGTERM` to the process it's running (user's command).
+`JobExecutorPath` should wait for the child process to complete before exiting.

 ##### func New(config JobConfig) *Job

 `New` creates a new `Job`.
 No command is started until `Start` is invoked.